-A DSL will contact children's services if any child or young person involved is already known to them.
+The DSL or a deputy will contact children's services if any child or young person involved is already known to them.
 If, because of the investigation, the DSL (or equivalent) believes there are wider issues that meet the threshold for children's services' involvement, they will make a referral in line with this policy and local safeguarding procedures.